-Despite the difficulties in forecasting during very uncertain times, the Management Committee have carefully considered the going concern of the College.
-Forecasts and cashflows have been prepared up to 30th November 2024 and these indicate the College has adequate cash and reserves to withstand any possible negative effects of COVID19.
+The Management Committee have carefully considered the going concern of the College.
+Forecasts and cashflows have been prepared up to 30th November 2026 and these indicate the College has adequate cash and reserves to withstand any possible negative effects of COVID-19.

-At present, the College has successfully maintained student numbers and there has been a noticeable increase in new students enrolled since March 2020.
-The forecasted budget for the year ended 30th November 2021 is expected to be a modest surplus and the College is expected to be able to meet its liabilities as they fall due.
+At present, the College continues to maintain student numbers and there has been a noticeable increase in new students enrolled since March 2020 which has been sustained to date.
+The forecasted budget for the year ended 30th November 2022 is expected to be a modest surplus and the College is expected to be able to meet its liabilities as they fall due.